-(2) be received by the commission within one hundred and twenty (120) days from the date a utility submits its IRP to the commission;
+(2) be received by the commission within ninety (90) days from the date a utility submits its IRP to the commission;

-(3) be submitted to the commission electronically to the director or submitted through an electronic filing system if requested by the director;
+(3) be electronically submitted to the director or as otherwise accepted by the directors;

 (4) clearly identify the utility upon which written comments are submitted; and

-(5) be provided to the utility.
+(5) be provided to the utility using the utility contact information provided in the IRP.

 (b) The director shall issue a draft report on the IRP no later than one hundred and fifty (150) days from the date a utility submits its IRP to the commission.